nilsding/waschi/README.md

 It's important, that your webserver has a read/write access on Waschi.
 My solution for an apache webserver in your Waschi web directory is:

-- chown www-data:www-data *
+- chown www-data:www-data /path/to/your/waschi/webfolder
-- chmod 644 *
+- chmod -R 644 /path/to/your/waschi/webfolder/*